Adarsh-e-reji/Data-_analysis_using_sql_-restaurant-data-/README.md

 - Import the 'tips.csv' file into your MySQL database.

-- Run the SQL queries from sql_queries.sql to replicate the analysis.
+- Run the SQL queries from 'Restaurant_data_analysis(P-1).sql' to replicate the analysis.

 - Refer to the data_analysis_report.pdf for detailed insights.[[**Data Analysis Report on Restaurant Data using SQL.pdf**]](https://github.com/Adarsh-e-reji/Data-_analysis_using_sql_-restaurant-data-/blob/main/Data%20Analysis%20Report%20on%20Restaurant%20Data%20using%20SQL.pdf)